DieSkaarj/PhantisEnglishPatch/README.md

 ## Installation...

-To install this patch you will need to apply the IPS file provided to your copy of Phantis using an IPS utility such as **Lunar IPS.**
+To install this patch you will need to apply the IPS file(s) provided to your copy of Phantis using an IPS utility such as **Lunar IPS.**